chessgriffin/obsd-minecraft/README.md

 I have been trying to get Minecraft working on OpenBSD for quite some time.
 My kids and I enjoy playing the game together and so I wanted it to work on my OpenBSD laptop.
-In order to do, however, I needed to build the Lightweight Java Game Library (http://lwjgl.org) run-time dependency natively on the system.
+In order to do so, however, I needed to build the Lightweight Java Game Library (http://lwjgl.org) run-time dependency natively on the system.
 It appeared that lwjgl required two other libraries in order to build: jinput and jutils.
 I found a guide written for FreeBSD [1] that got me started